loucaspapalazarou/LightDB/README.md

 The `compare.sh` script compares the contents of every file in `/samples/output/` to every corresponding file in `/samples/expected_output/`.

 ## Task 1
+*"Implement the LightDB system, operators and driver code"*

 All operators are complete.